Ahmedhossamdev/Ahmedhossamdev/README.md

 👋 Hello, I'm Ahmed Hossam, a junior SWE graduate with a year of hands-on experience.

-👀 I'm passionate about backend system design, distributed systems and databases, and building highly scalable and performant applications.
+👀 I'm passionate about backend, system design, distributed systems and databases, and building highly scalable and performant applications.
 I also deeply care about user experience and performance!

 🌍 I love open source and am currently a Google Summer of Code contributor for 2024 with OTSF.